Mogao Grottoes

 Mogao Grottoes, inarguably the greatest treasure-trove of Buddhist art found in a single locality anywhere in the world, comprises numerous temples and shrines containing countless sculptures, murals and manuscripts.
 Dunhuang, initially only a stopover point - albeit, an important one - on the Silk Road, quickly became a Buddhist learning center, where Buddhist sutras and other Buddhist texts were translated into Mandarin, to be spread from there to other cities throughout China.

 The grottoes are carved out of the sandstone cliffs of Mingsha Mountain and extend some 1600 meters from north to south.
-These grottoes were constructed over a period of a thousand years, from the 4th to the 14th century CE.
+These grottoes were constructed over for thousand years, from the 4th to the 14th century CE.
 The remaining Mogao Grottoes (only a little more than half of them are still intact) contain some 45,000 square meters of mural paintings, and more than 2000 painted sculptures.

 Contact us via WeChat